chrisbouchard/klondike-rs/README.md

 This project is still _very_ alpha, but it's at least runnable.
 Some high-level things that still need to happen:

-* Check for win, offer to start a new game.
 * Respect configuration regarding color and Unicode.
 * Document all public structs and functions and re-enable `warn(missing_docs)`.
 * Offer more cosmetic configuration, e.g., card backs.